The background

 What is Capital Gains Tax?

-Capital gains tax is the tax on profits made from the sale of a property.
-In Turkey it only applies to those that sell a property within 5 years of purchasing it.
+Capital Gains Tax is a tax levied on the profit made from the sale of a property.
+In Turkey, it only applies when a property is sold within five years of its purchase date.

 How to calculate Capital Gains Tax